Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 Normal Approximation to the Binomial

 The normal approximation to the binomial distribution is applicable when the number of trials is large, and both np and n(1-p) are greater than 5.
-This allows us to use the normal distribution to estimate probabilities for binomial outcomes, simplifying calculations and providing a continuous approximation to the discrete binomial probabilities.
+This allows us to use the normal distribution to estimate probabilities for binomial outcomes, simplifying calculations.
+In this case, with n=500 and p=0.55, we can check these conditions to determine if the normal approximation is valid.

 Recommended video: